Climate Restoration using Natural Earth Systems

 - Carbon-dioxide drawdown, from very low concentration but widely dispersed ocean fertilisation.
 In the Southern Ocean this amounts to adding 10 grams of iron per square kilometre per day;

-- Marine cloud brightening, from Iron Salt Aerosol itself and the airborne excreta of the ISA-activated phytoplankton;
+- Rapid cooling by marine cloud brightening from ISA itself and the airborne excreta of phytoplankton;

 - Ocean brightening, as growth of phytoplankton turns it from black-blue to turquoise.